← Tools

 • Query parameters — encode values before appending to URLs

-• API requests — ensure data is safe in request URLs
+• API requests — ensure data is safe in request URLs.
+Format API responses with the JSON Formatter.

 • Form submissions — browsers encode form data automatically